SvenGroot/Ookii.CommandLine/docs/Subcommands.md

     write
         Writes lines to a file, wrapping them to the specified width.

-Run 'SubCommand <command> -Help' for more information about a command.
+Run 'Subcommand <command> -Help' for more information about a command.
 ```

 Usage help for a [`CommandManager`][] is also created using the [`UsageWriter`][], and can be customized